 How many property owners are likely to be affected?

-There is a possibility boundary conflicts will occur if you or your neighbours have had a survey undertaken since the earthquakes that is not consistent with the new Act.
+There is a possibility boundary conflicts will occur if you or your neighbours had a survey undertaken after the earthquakes that was not consistent with the new ‘boundaries moved’ principle of the Act.

-Where there are conflicts, LINZ will work with surveyors and property owners to manage them on a case-by-case basis.
+LINZ has developed guidance for surveyors on boundary conflicts in greater Christchurch that can be viewed at Guidance for surveyors on boundary conflicts in greater Christchurch.
+Where there are boundary conflicts, LINZ will work with surveyors, lawyers and property owners to manage them on a case-by-case basis.

 Does the Act apply to earthquakes that happen after enactment?